Why Are So Many Men Dying of Overdose?

 Changing the Conversation

-In a new video series, players and alumnus from the BC Lions and Vancouver Canucks share these messages of encouragement and support.
+In the Why this Matters video series, players and alumnus from the BC Lions and Vancouver Canucks share these messages of encouragement and support.
 Their words show men that they don’t need to suffer in isolation, that reaching out for help is brave, and that it's OK to be vulnerable.

 They highlight tools and resources for people experiencing addiction and ways to stay safe if you or someone you know uses drugs.

 Most importantly, they show that courageous conversations are necessary to create change and save lives, and that everyone can be part of the solution to the overdose crisis.
 Watch and share the full series: